-I still consider the Blade mCX to be one of the most important and influential RC helicopters to have hit the micro indoor heli market in the past 8 years.
+I still consider the Blade mCX to be one of the most important and influential RC helicopters to have hit the micro indoor heli market in the past decade.
 This little heli has, and continues to introduce so many people to the hobby in an inexpensive and more importantly - fun successful way.

 Despite the low cost, the quality and durability are very good.
 This is certainly not a piece of junk that will end up in the trash after several weeks of flying.
 Properly cared for, the mCX will offer years of flying fun.

 In the hundreds of e-mails I get from people who have E-flite's mCX, no one has ever said anything truly bad about it.
 It is easy to fly, the quality is better than pretty much anything else in this segment, it is light weight, and parts are flexible making it very hard to damage even with some pretty aggressive crashes.

 The Blade mCX platform has and will continue to grow into other exciting offspring such as the Blade mCX2 or micro fixed pitch single rotor such as the Blade mSRx or something completely different like a Blade mQX quadrotor.

 The best thing about the Blade mCX is the fact it appeals to such a wide range of RC enthusiasts.
 From the first timer who has never picked up the controls to a radio controlled device before, up to the advanced RC helicopter or fixed wing pilot wanting a fun way to keep flying indoors when the outside weather is less then ideal.

 There are many reasons the mCX outshines other micro electric coaxial helicopters on the market, but it all starts with the 5 in 1 control board.
 The 5 in 1 board is the "brains" of this helicopter and the only reason something this small can fly so well.
 Never before has this much micro electronic sophistication been available so inexpensively, well at least when it was first introduced on the market several years ago.